ococco/simpleTask/README.md

 # simpleTask
-Repository for a simple task test.
+This repo is for a simple task management software coded in larvel 8.
+This is made to aply for a job Coalition Tehnologies.